rajdeep-biswas/object-detection/README.md

 I have chosen not to dump the image and json files locally, at this moment, but that is one easy change if needed.

+My goal with this project has been to showcase the core functionality.
+Further improvements could be made on the directory structure and logic segregation.

 # I/O
 Users upload one image at a time into the UI, and they get back two results on the UI:
 1. Image with bounding boxes.